Pacific Coast League: Championship and interleague play

-At the conclusion of the season, the two division champions meet in a single game to determine a league champion.
+Beginning with the 2023 season, the regular season is split into two halves.
+After the completion of the season, the winners of each half meet in a best-of-three series to determine a league champion.
 The PCL champion then meets the International League's champion in the Triple-A National Championship Game, a single game to determine an overall champion of Triple-A baseball, which has been held annually since 2006, excluding 2020 and 2021.
 Previously, the PCL champion also competed in the Triple-A World Series (1983, 1998–2000), Junior World Series (1919), and other sporadic postseason competitions throughout the league's history.

 Other interleague play occurred during the Triple-A All-Star Game.
 Traditionally, the game took place on the day after the mid-summer Major League Baseball All-Star Game.
 The game was meant to mark a symbolic halfway-point in the season (though not the mathematical halfway-point which, for most seasons, is usually one month prior).
 During the All-Star break, no regular-season games were scheduled for two days before the All-Star Game itself.

-Current teams
+Teams

 Rules

 The Pacific Coast League plays by the same rules listed in the Official Baseball Rules published by Major League Baseball.
 One exception was the use of the designated hitter (DH).
 Whereas the application of the DH rule in Major League Baseball is determined by the identity of the home team, with the rules of the home team's league applying to both teams, PCL pitchers hit when both clubs were National League affiliates and they agreed to have their pitchers hit.
 Two National League affiliated clubs may agree to use the DH instead.
 The reason for this is that as players move up and get closer to reaching the majors, teams prefer to have the rules follow (as closely as possible) those of the major leagues.
 The DH is always used when one or both teams are American League affiliates.
 Since MLB's adoption of the universal DH in 2022, this no longer is an issue.

 Other differences lay in the use of professional baseball's pace-of-play initiatives which began to be implemented in 2015.
 A 15-second pitch clock is used when no runners were on base; 20 seconds are allowed with runners present.
 Teams are limited to five mound visits during a nine-inning game.
 Pitchers are required to face a minimum of three consecutive batters until the side is retired or the pitcher is injured and unable to continue playing.